 - (A) Intent.
 It is the policy of Fort Collins to provide reasonable accommodation for exemptions in the application of its zoning laws to rules, policies, and practices for the siting, development, and use of housing, as well as other related residential services and facilities, to persons with disabilities seeking fair access to housing.
 The purpose of this section is to provide a process for making a request for reasonable accommodation to individual persons with disabilities. - (B) Application.
 Any person who requires reasonable accommodation, because of a disability, in the application of a zoning law that may be acting as a barrier to equal opportunity to housing opportunities, or any person or persons acting on behalf of or for the benefit of such a person, may request such accommodation.
 For purposes of this section, "disability," and other related terms shall be defined as in the federal Americans with Disabilities Act of 1990 ("ADA"), the Fair Housing Act ("FHA"), or their successor laws.
-Additional for the purpose of this section such laws are referred collectively as the "the Acts".
-Requests for reasonable accommodation shall be made in the manner prescribed by Division 6.15(C).
+Requests for reasonable accommodation shall be made in the manner prescribed by Division 6.16(C).